Clerk to the Association

 The Denbighshire Governors Association (DGA) is a forum open to all governing bodies in the County to discuss the issues that are important to them and raise any concerns they may have which impact on school effectiveness.
 Denbighshire County Council as a Local Authority is fully supportive of the Association and provides resources and clerking services to ensure it functions efficiently.
 As a conduit of information and communication between governors and the LA, it works very well.
-We have a representative on the Governors Wales Management Board who ensures that Denbighshire’s voice is heard at the National level.

 The DGA meets once a term and the key Agenda items ensure governors are fully briefed by the LA and kept up to date with matters surrounding school governance.
 Senior Officers make themselves available to answer any questions governors may have about the LA’s current and future strategies for schools.

 Several Local Authority officers have been invited to present at various meetings to discuss the LA approach to things such as delegated funding and school budgets, staffing, LA structural changes, arrangements for governing body clerking and clerks’ pay.
 Standing items include an update from the Head of Education and Children’s Services, the governor training and development programme (with feedback from governors) and an update from Governors Wales which includes information from other Associations and latest news on the national scene.